Underdeveloped conditions coupled with the often-occurring drought or floods set the stage for a population that is very vulnerable.

 - Providing monthly food stipends to orphans and their elderly, widowed caregivers.

 If you are interested in helping provide food for a needy person, click here to give online.
-We also invite you to participate in the Global Care-A-Thon event whose focus is on fund raising for our feeding program.
+We also invite you to participate in our annual Steps to Stop Hunger fundraiser which raises the funds needed for our feeding program.
 Thank you for your consideration.

 Other ways of giving